Colposcopy: Procedure

 After a complete examination, the colposcopist determines the areas with the highest degree of visible abnormality and may obtain biopsies from these areas using a long biopsy instrument, such as a punch forceps, SpiraBrush CX or SoftBiopsy.
 Most doctors and patients consider anesthesia unnecessary if a biopsy is not performed; however, some colposcopists now recommend and use a topical anesthetic such as lidocaine or a cervical block to decrease patient discomfort, particularly if biopsy samples are taken or endocervical curettage is done since the latter procedures often cause more pain than a diagnostic colposcopy without biopsy..
 However, oral nonsteroidal anti-inflammatory drugs (e.g., ibuprofen) and topical anesthetics, such as benzocaine, are no more effective than a placebo for pain relief during colposcopy procedures.
 Local injection of anesthetics (e.g., 1% lidocaine) with a paracervical block significantly reduces pain compared to receiving no anesthesia during the procedure.
 Colposcopy-related pain is usually mild to moderate, but some women experience severe pain with the procedure.

-Following any biopsies, an endocervical curettage (ECC) is often done.
+Biopsy techniques may include a punch biopsy of visible abnormalities or an endocervical curettage (ECC), which samples the endocervical canal as it cannot be directly visualized during the colposcopy.
 The ECC utilizes a long straight curette, a Soft-ECC curette employing fabric to simultaneously collect tissue, or a cytobrush (like a small pipe-cleaner) to scrape the inside of the cervical canal.
 The ECC should never be done on a patient who is pregnant.
 Monsel's solution is applied with large cotton swabs to the surface of the cervix to control bleeding.
 This solution looks like mustard and turns black when exposed to blood.
 After the procedure, this material will be expelled naturally: Patients can expect to have a thin coffee-ground like discharge for up to several days after the procedure.
 Alternatively, some physicians achieve hemostasis with silver nitrate.